 - Swellings or thickenings, bumps or lumps, rough spots or eroded areas on the gums, lips, or other areas inside the mouth

-- Speckled, red or white patches in the mouth or tongue
+- Speckled, red, or white patches on the mouth or tongue

 - Unexplained bleeding

 - Unexplained loss of feeling, pain, or numbness, in any area of the face, mouth, or neck

 - A change in the way your dentures fit